 - Try acupuncture.
-Go for a professional, but ensure that the specialist has experience in dealing with pregnant women.
+Go to a professional, but ensure that the specialist has experience in conducting these treatments for pregnant women.

 - Sit and sleep in a comfortable position.

-- Distract yourself with something like cleaning, cooking, or organizing.
+- Distract yourself with something like cleaning, cooking, or organising.

 - Engage in some activities that you love and which also promote movements such as swimming or dancing.